-This pillar includes enhancements to both tangible and intangible elements of the visitor experience.
+The provision of experiences that are distinctive, environmentally friendly, authentic and deliver unique stories and outstanding services to tourists at all stages of their journey is key.
+This pillar includes enhancements to elements of the visitor experience across all visitor touch points.
 Areas which involve tourist specific infrastructure to be developed, maintained, and enhanced, include:

-- (a) World Heritage sites, which offer significant opportunities for innovation and improvement of the tourist experience. - (b) General destination enhancements at important tourist sites which must be supported through employment creating schemes that provide safety, information, cleanliness, attractiveness and tourist infrastructure.

-(c) New tourism experiences, which should be based on the various interests and preferences of target markets and segments.
+- (a) World and National Heritage sites as well as National.
+Provincial and Municipal parks which offer significant opportunities for innovation and improvement of the tourist experience. - (b) General destination enhancements at important tourist sites which must be supported through employment creating schemes that provide safety, information, cleanliness, attractiveness and tourist infrastructure needed to meet visitor demand (delight, excite and keep the momentum). - (c) New tourism experiences, which should be based on the various interests and preferences of target markets and segments.
 In particular, the emerging travel segments in the domestic market present an opportunity for appropriate product development.